Religion in Sierra Leone: Ethnic groups

 Sierra Leone is home to about sixteen ethnic groups, each with its own language.
 The largest and most influential are the Temne at about 36%, and the Mende at about 33%.
 The Temne predominate in the Northern Sierra Leone and the areas around the capital of Sierra Leone.
 The Mende predominate in South-Eastern Sierra Leone (with the exception of Kono District).

 The vast majority of Temne are Muslims at over 85%; and with a small Christian minority at about 10%.
-The Mende are also Muslim majority at about 70%, though with a large Christian minority at about 28%.
+The Mende are also Muslim-majority at about 70%, though with a large Christian minority at about 28%.
 Sierra Leone's national politics centres on the competition between the north-west, dominated by the Temne, and the south-east dominated by the Mende.
 The vast majority of the Mende support the Sierra Leone People's Party (SLPP); while the majority of the Temne support the All People's Congress (APC).

 The Mende, who are believed to be descendants of the Mane, originally occupied the Liberian hinterland.
 They began moving into Sierra Leone slowly and peacefully in the eighteenth century.
 The Temne are thought to have come from Futa Jallon, which is in present-day Guinea.

 The third-largest ethnic group are the Limba at about 6.4% of the population.
 The Limba are native people of Sierra Leone.
 They have no tradition of origin, and it is believed that they have lived in Sierra Leone since before the European encounter.
 The Limba are primarily found in Northern Sierra Leone, particularly in Bombali, Kambia and Koinadugu District.
 The Limba are about equally divided between Muslims and Christians.
 The Limba are close political allies of the neighbouring Temne.

 Since Independence, the Limba have traditionally been very influential in Sierra Leone's politics, along with the Mende.
 The vast majority of Limba support the All People's Congress (APC) political party.
 Sierra Leone's first and second presidents, Siaka Stevens and Joseph Saidu Momoh, respectively, were both ethnic Limba.
-Sierra Leone's current defense minister Alfred Paolo Conteh is an ethnic Limba.
+Sierra Leone's current defence minister Alfred Paolo Conteh is an ethnic Limba.